-Summary of Research: The Francis Leslie UC Irvine laboratory focuses on an examination of the effects of abused drugs on the developing brain.
+Summary of Research: The Frances Leslie UC Irvine laboratory focuses on an examination of the effects of abused drugs on the developing brain.

 Although the group has worked extensively with other abused drugs, the current emphasis is on nicotine, the psychoactive component of tobacco.
 Epidemiological studies have shown that adolescence is a critical time for the initiation of tobacco use and that earlier onset of smoking increases the risk for lifetime usage.

 We have shown through animal models that nicotine has unique biological effects at this age, and that brief exposure of adolescents to nicotine enhances the rewarding properties of other drugs.
 We are currently studying underlying mechanisms.